Sunrise in Johannesburg

 Core area “Peaceful and inclusive societies” Establishing an efficient public administration Internal link

 Good governance is an important precondition for sustainable development.
 However, government and administrative activities in South Africa are made more difficult by a lack of skilled staff and by inefficiency – not just at national level but also in the provinces and districts.
-German development cooperation is therefore helping South Africa to create an efficient public administration system.
+That is why Germany is engaged in development cooperation with South Africa in the field of developing an effective public administration system.

 Trainees at a technical training centre in Soweto